shivangsharma1/shivangsharma1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Deep Learning Projects related to Natural Language Processing(RNN's) and Images (CNN's).
+- 🔭 I’m currently working on Deep Learning Projects related to Natural Language Processing(RNN's, LSTM's, and Transformers) and Images (CNN's).
 - ⚡ In love with the Neural Networks, with the help of my knowledge I will try to contribute to a better future.
 - 👯 Seeking for a challenging position in the company.